merv1n34k/sgffp/README.md

 - [ ] Implement minimal working condition for reader and writer
 - [ ] Refine, refactor reader/writer
 - [ ] Proper documentation and README cleanup

-## ImHex pattern parser

-The project also has a pattern parser for ImHex: `snapgene.hexpat`, you may use it for examining binary.

 ## Acknowledgments